drug-design/course/docs/chapters/conformational-analysis.md

 ### Improved Geometries and Good Energies

-A non-minimized conformer may be used for rough geometrical analyses but not for energy considerations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/improved-geometries-good-energies-2aa3391c'><i class='fa fa-play' aria-hidden='true'></i></button>A non-minimized conformer may be used for rough geometrical analyses but not for energy considerations.
 A minimized structure is a good model for both the geometry and the energy.

 ![](https://media.drugdesign.org/course/conformational-analysis/alt5_4_2_0_1.gif){: loading=lazy }